Time for another day out and this time we are hitting the trendy southern suburb of West Didsbury. Be prepared for poached eggs, Prosecco and pugs...

 0161 445 1116

 It’s a shame that Manchester isn’t swimming in decent beer shops, but this little store really makes up for it.
-Craft beers, ales and ciders from every corner of the world is the name of the game here, and if you, like me, know you enjoy beer as a concept and have no idea what kind you actually like, the staff will be happy to give you a hand.
-I always love going in before I have people for dinner, not everyone likes wine but a sad bottle of Becks just won’t do and I want something a little more sophisticated.
-While you are on Burton Road, I urge you to stock up here.
+Craft beers, ales and ciders from every corner of the world is the name of the game here, and if you, like me, know you enjoy beer but have no idea what kind you actually like, the staff will be happy to give you a hand.
+I always love going in before I have people for dinner, not everyone likes wine and sometimes a sad bottle of Becks just won’t do.
+While you are on Burton Road, I urge you to stock up your fridge here.

 The Epicurean, 226 Burton Rd, Manchester M20 2LW